-- 1.36 There are significant data gaps, including limited information on pharmacokinetics, metabolism, and bioavailability of $\Delta^8$ -THC.
-While EFSA suggested there were no major differences in toxicokinetics between the two compounds, the COT considered the evidence insufficient to confirm this, particularly in the absence of human studies. - 1.37 There are uncertainties around the potency estimates, which were based on a single human study of 19 adults.
-EFSA reported a point estimate for relative potency of $\Delta^9$ -THC to $\Delta^8$ -THC 1 to 1.4, with 95% confidence between 0.97 and 1.63 with data supported by quantitative analysis.
+1.36 There are significant data gaps, including limited information on pharmacokinetics, metabolism, and bioavailability of Δ^8 -THC.
+While EFSA suggested there were no major differences in toxicokinetics between the two compounds, the COT considered the evidence insufficient to confirm this, particularly in the absence of human studies.

+1.37 There are uncertainties around the potency estimates, which were based on a single human study of 19 adults.
+EFSA reported a point estimate for relative potency of Δ^9 -THC to Δ^8 -THC 1 to 1.4, with 95% confidence between 0.97 and 1.63 with data supported by quantitative analysis.
 These data were too limited to establish reliable potency comparisons.
-Additional concerns included data gaps in reproductive and developmental toxicity data and potential drug interactions via CYP-mediated metabolism. - 1.38 Overall, the Committee supported EFSA's recommendations for further research but concluded that the evidence base does not yet allow for a confident HGBV for $\Delta^8$ -THC. - 1.39 The final EFSA opinion was published in November 2025.
+Additional concerns included data gaps in reproductive and developmental toxicity data and potential drug interactions via CYP-mediated metabolism.

+1.38 Overall, the Committee supported EFSA's recommendations for further research but concluded that the evidence base does not yet allow for a confident HGBV for Δ^8 -THC.

+1.39 The final EFSA opinion was published in November 2025.

-The European Food Safety Authority's draft update of its risk assessment on risks for human health related to the presence of plant lectins in food value would not be suitable, and a margin of exposure (MoE) approach was taken.
+The European Food Safety Authority's draft update of its risk assessment on risks for human health related to the presence of plant lectins in food

-- 1.40 In July 2025, EFSA released for public consultation a draft update of its risk assessment on risks for human health related to the presence of plant lectins in food. - 1.41 The EFSA assessment only considered phytohemagglutinin (PHA) within the risk characterisation due to the evidence available.
-The Assessment concluded that due to limited data, establishing a health-based guidance
+1.40 In July 2025, EFSA released for public consultation a draft update of its risk assessment on risks for human health related to the presence of plant lectins in food.

+1.41 The EFSA assessment only considered phytohemagglutinin (PHA) within the risk characterisation due to the evidence available.
+The Assessment concluded that due to limited data, establishing a health-based guidance value would not be suitable, and a margin of exposure (MoE) approach was taken.